-10. Take A River Cruise

-Taking a cruise up the Danube River is iconic must-do Budapest.
+Taking a cruise up the Danube River is an iconic must-do Budapest experience.
 Visiting with kids is no exception to this and most kids love the idea of travelling by boat.

 We took an evening cruise to see the famous sights lit up at night, such as the Budapest Parliament Building, Buda Castle and the many impressive bridge structures connecting the two sides of the city.

-(AS IT READS)